China unveils new ‘Heavenly Palace’ space station as ISS days numbered | Malay Mail

-ZHUHAI, Nov 6 — China unveiled today a replica of its first permanently crewed space station, which would replace the international community’s orbiting laboratory and symbolises the country’s major ambitions beyond Earth.
+ZHUHAI (China), Nov 7 — China unveiled yesterday a replica of its first permanently crewed space station, which would replace the international community’s orbiting laboratory and symbolises the country’s major ambitions beyond Earth.

+Outside, China’s J-10 fighter jet and J-20 stealth fighter wowed spectators as they zoomed across Zhuhai’s sky.
+Back inside, the country displayed its fleet of drones and other military hardware.

-The model represented the living and working space of the Tiangong — or “Heavenly Palace” — which will also have two other modules for scientific experiments and will be equipped with solar panels.
+Crowds gathered around the cylindrical space station module representing the living and working quarters of the Tiangong — or “Heavenly Palace” — which will also have two other modules for scientific experiments and will be equipped with solar panels.

 Three astronauts will be permanently stationed in the 60-tonne orbiting lab, which will enable the crew to conduct biological and microgravity research.